 mirror natural and necessary hunting behaviors.
 Cat dancers, fishing wand

 toys or even pieces of string are great tools, remember to pass the object

-- Hand feeding is a great way to create trust but make sure to incorporate petting
+- Hand feeding is a great way to create trust but make sure to incorporate

-remember cats have poor vision up close so
+the cat the time to approach, remember cats have poor vision up close so

 several treats will help the cat to identify them with greater ease by sight

 and smell.
 Keep your hand flat and allow the cat to take the treats.
 Keep

 gradually introduce petting using the hand that is not doing the feeding.

-Make sure to introduce the petting hand at the same level or lower than the cat’s
+Make sure to offer the petting hand at the same level or lower than the cat’s

 head, the side of the face is ideal.